foxBMS/foxbms-2/docs/software/modules/driver/ts/ts.rst

 Configuration
 -------------

-The TSI is configured through the ``bms.json`` described in :numref:`BMS_APPLICATION`.
+The TSI is configured through the |bms-config-file| described in :numref:`BMS_APPLICATION`.
 As of now it is only possible to configure one temperature sensor implementation.
 The configuration is specified as in :numref:`tsi-bms-json`.

 .. code-block:: json
    :linenos:
    :emphasize-lines: 4,5,6
-   :caption: snippet from ``bms.json`` specifying the TSI
+   :caption: snippet from |bms-config-file| specifying the TSI
    :name: tsi-bms-json

     {
-        "slave-unit": {
+        "bms-slave": {
             "temperature-sensor": {
                 "manufacturer": "epcos",
                 "model": "b57251v5103j060",